prektrons/React_Projects/README.md

 React elements are immutable.
 Once you create an element, you can’t change its children or attributes.
 An element is like a single frame in a movie: it represents the UI at a certain point in time.

+super() is used to call the parent constructor.

+super(props) would pass props to the parent constructor.

+From your example, super(props) would call the React.Component constructor passing in props as the argument.